Lose fat. Build muscle.

 2. Exercise regularly.
 This is where many people cut too many corners.
 Take the stairs instead of the elevator.
 Go for walks after supper.
 Stay away from that television.

 3. Sleep regularly.
 This means no weekend binges.
 Your body takes a long time to adjust to schedule changes.
 The bi-annual "daylight wasting" clock change that takes place in much of the world is terrible in terms of health.
 But, it's not as bad as chronic late nights and sleep ins on weekends and holidays.
 Stick to your sleep schedule, and you will have more energy and better health--not to mention better job performance.
-If sleep is a mystery to you, then maybe you should take our course on conquering sleeplessness or study a book about sleep.
+If sleep is a mystery to you, then maybe you should take our course on conquering sleeplessness.

 4. Find a purpose.
 Many people die from spiritual emptiness--a common event within a year or so of retirement.
 Spirituality is not an automatic result of participating in religious activities--you must pursue this in its own right.
 One way is to volunteer some time to a charitable organization and become passionately involved.
 There are many other ways--seek, and you shall find.
 If you want to seek more quickly, you can find a book or two on spirituality to get you going.

 5. Be happy.
 This doesn't happen accidentally.
 You need to work at it.
 Take care of the important things in your life.
 Identify your stressors, and reduce or eliminate them.
 Look for the good in others.
 Need a quick laugh?
-Sign up for the Mindconnection jokelist.
 Go see a funny movie.
 Or buy a funny movie.

 6. Get outside.
 Walk in a park.
 Ride a bike.
 Just don't get too much sun--this ages your skin and can lead to a host of problems later in life.